Skip to content

 Check if a path exists in a nested data structure.

 Navigates through nested dictionaries, lists, and tuples.
-Returns True if the full path exists, False otherwise (including for any out-of-bounds index, positive or negative).
+Returns True if the full path exists and is accessible, False otherwise (including out-of-bounds indices).
 Supports negative indexing for lists and tuples.

 Parameters: